valryon/LeBoy-Unity/README.md

 ## Know issues

 - Clock is too fast in builds
-- Cannot make a submodule directly as it would also checkout the MonoGame frontend
-- Insupported .NET 4.5 features like `AggressiveInlining` compiler attribute
-- And everything related to LeBoy, obviously, like sound
+- And everything related to LeBoy, obviously